Landau-Ginzburg/Calabi-Yau correspondence for quintic three-folds via symplectic transformations: Fan--Jarvis--Ruan--Witten theory

-\begin{notn}[markings of Ramond and Neveu--Schwartz type] All the $W$-curves represented in the moduli stack $W(\gamma_1, \cdots, \gamma_n)_{g,n}$ have $n$ markings whose local indices are $\gamma_1,\dots, \gamma_n$.
+\begin{notn}[markings of Ramond and Neveu--Schwartz type] All the objects of the moduli stack $W(\gamma_1, \cdots, \gamma_n)_{g,n,G_W}$ have $n$ markings whose local indices are $\gamma_1,\dots, \gamma_n$.
 This allows us to introduce the notion of marking of Neveu--Schwarz (NS) type and Ramond (R) type.

 \end{notn}